 1. Type of Printing: Flat or Digital Printing is the most economical of all the printing methods.
 Flat printing produces a high-quality image with no texture or shine.
-Colors are virtually unlimited, and full color coverage is possible.
+Colors are virtually unlimited and full color coverage is possible.
 Letterpress and foil printing will cost more as they are more labor intensive.

 5. Stamp your Return Address: If it’s not in the cards to have the stationer print your return address on the invitation envelope and reply card envelope, order one inexpensive custom stamp for both addresses.
 The best part about this is, if you’re not moving too soon, you can keep the stamp and use it for your mail after the wedding!

 BONUS: Find a wedding invitation company who’ll work with you to customize the design at no extra cost!
 We pride ourselves on lots of options and the very best personalized service!
 Check out our customization options here.

 Photo Credit: Floral bouquet picture from Martha Stewart Weddings magazine